I learned how to use Photoshop and Quark XPress on a Mac II and frequently produced copy for the student newspaper on Mac Classics.

 I was paid as a pagesetter and graphic designer on Bondi Blue G3s and Power Mac G4s.

-I bought a used G3 from Future Publishing and then, a few years later, I inherited a band new eMac through Black + White (just about the only material gain we ever made).
+I bought a used G3 from Future Publishing and then, a few years later, I inherited a band new eMac through Black + White Magazine (just about the only material gain we ever made).

 I bought and used all these devices cos I like them.
 The interfaces knock most other products into cocked hats; they’re faster than most competitors and they look much nicer.